Skip to main content

 (19) A plant or operation that produces, converts, distributes or stores energy or converts one form of energy to another;

-(20) An airport or public transportation hub;
+(20) Public transportation hub;

 (21) A health care facility, including but not limited to a general hospital, special hospital, psychiatric hospital, public health center, diagnostic center, treatment center, rehabilitation center, extended care facility, skilled nursing home, nursing home, intermediate care facility, tuberculosis hospital, chronic disease hospital, maternity hospital, outpatient clinic, dispensary, assisted living center, home health care agency, residential treatment facility, residential health care facility, medical office, or ambulatory care facility;